Schwungus/nutpunch/README.md

 On Windows and Linux, use [the provided server binary](https://github.com/Schwungus/nutpunch/releases/tag/stable) and make sure the **UDP port `30001`** is open to the public.

-On Linux, you may also use [our Docker image](https://github.com/Schwungus/nutpunch/pkgs/container/nutpuncher), e.g. with docker-compose:
+If you're crazy enough, you may also use [our Docker image](https://github.com/Schwungus/nutpunch/pkgs/container/nutpuncher), e.g. with docker-compose:

 ```yaml
 services: